Alden Page

 How do we determine the rate limit?

 Often times, when designing highly concurrent software, the goal is to maximize the throughput and push servers to their absolute limit.
-The opposite is true with a web crawler, particularly when you are operating a non-profit organization completely reliant on the goodwill of others to exist.
+The opposite is true with a web crawler, particularly when you are operating under a non-profit organization completely reliant on the goodwill of others to exist.
 We want to be as certain as reasonably possible that we aren't going to knock a resource off of the internet with an accidental DDoS.
 At the same time, we need to crawl as quickly as possible against sources with adequate resources to withstand a heavy crawl, or else we'll never finish.
 How can we match our crawl rate to a site's capabilities?

 Eventually, I realized this would be too much of a hassle and decided to use a simpler strategy.